 The Denver Office of Immigrant & Refugee Affairs promotes greater awareness and integration of immigrant and refugee residents in Denver.
 We partner with nonprofits, community based organizations, residents and government agencies to develop and implement policies, practices and programs that influence the various paths of immigrant integration.

-Approximately 30,000 residents in Denver are eligible for citizenship!
+Denver is home to approximately 30,000 residents who are eligible for citizenship!

 The recent Trump Administration Executive Orders regarding immigration, deportation and travel have caused sincere confusion and concern in our communities.
 In the coming days and weeks, the Hancock Administration will be gearing up legal protections and supportive services and working with other providers to ensure immigrant and refugee communities have the resources they need and know what their rights are.
 That starts with empowering people with information and resources.